tfabris/TomServo/README.md

 - Barrel: Two pegs protrude from each shoulder.
 - Trains: Two pegs on the bottom of each train.
 - Lower beak: Two pegs, one on each side, which are the hinges it rotates upon.

+In some cases, it may produce better results if you scrape away the paint where the parts attach to each other.
+Though the model has been designed so that this should only be minimally needed.

 For glue, I'm using Loctite brand cyanoacrylate, the "Super Gel Control" version.
 Substitute whatever glue you think is best.
 Use the tiniest amount of glue possible, so that the glue does not goosh out from under the parts and become visible.
 For the clear parts, I'm using Pacer "Formula 560" Canopy Glue.